iluvthequeen/2dev.js/README.md

 Circle(x, y, radius, color);             // Creates a new circle object Line(x1, y1, x2, y2, color);             // Creates a new line object
 Text(text, font, fontSize, x, y, color); // Creates a new text object

+/*
+ * All properties below are the same for all objects except lines
+ * It's about the same but you have to specify point1 or point2 of the line
+ * Here are examples:
+ * line.point1.GlideTo(0, 0, 1000);
+ * line.point2.SetPosition(50, 300);
+ * line.point1.velocityX = 0.5;
+ */

+// Moving objects
+myObject.x = newXPosition;        // Sets the x position of an object myObject.y = newYPosition;        // Sets the y position of an object myObject.SetPosition(x, y);       // Sets the position of an object myObject.GlideTo(x, y, timeInMs); // Moves an object to any position over a certain amount of time
 ```